Hunting Regulations and Requirements

 Posting property boundaries in a conspicuous manner makes it illegal to trespass or for any person to enter without the landowner’s permission.
 Maryland law allows the use of blue paint stripes and/or signs to indicate private property boundaries.
 Vertical paint marks at least 2 inches in width and 8 inches in length must be centered at least 3 feet, but no more than 6 feet, from the ground or water surface.
 The paint must be oil-based and bright blue.

-- A person who possesses a Falconry Permit may hunt specified game birds and mammals on Sundays during the open season (Falconry Hunting).
+- A person who possesses a Falconry Permit may hunt specified game birds and mammals on Sundays during the open season (Migratory Game Bird Hunting).

 - An unarmed person participating in an organized fox chase may chase foxes on Sundays.